+Concerned about how your not for profit can succeed online?
+Get on social networks.
 Social Networking has become extremely popular for one primary reason… People want to connect.
-Social networking sites have given people the ability to exchange ideas and information with other like minded individuals.
+Social networking sites have given people the ability to exchange ideas and information with other like-minded individuals.
 They can gather in large or small groups and virtually brainstorm, network, share and gain insights.
 The question becomes, how do you harness this activity to benefit your organization?

-Do not discount MySpace.
-Check out the the MySpace Impact Awards (http://www.myspace.com/impactawards).
-The Impact Rewards honor organizations who work to create a positive difference in the world.
-It may not win you donation dollars, but it will go a long way to creating trust and recognition in the online community.
-The only thing you are required to do is set up a MySpace page for your organization and share your message.
+Check out Impact Awards.
+The Impact Rewards honor organizations that work to create a positive difference in the world.
+It may not win your donation dollars, but it will go a long way to creating trust and recognition in the online community.
+The only thing you are required to do is set up a page for your organization and share your message.

 Set your organization up to receive donations:

-This may seem obvious, but in fact many Not for Profits don’t do this.
-Both Facebook and MySpace have charity contribution widgets.
-Facebook has Causes and MySpace has teamed up with PayPal to create donation widgets (PayPal account is required).
+This may seem obvious, but in fact, many Not for Profits don’t do this.
+Both Facebook and other social networks have charity contribution widgets.
+Facebook has Causes.
 However, I should note that statistically, the donation amount is smaller ($10 or so) but it is from more people.
 This is known as the Long Tail of Fundraising.
 You get your message out – it reaches more people who give less but it spreads out (like a tail) over a longer period of time.
-In addition ebay has Ebay Giving Works which allows people who are already auctioning items to donate a % to your organization.
-Smaller sites like Network for Goodfocus on gathering people who are looking to incorporate philanthropy into their lives.
+In addition, eBay has Ebay Giving Works which allows people who are already auctioning items to donate a % to your organization.
+Smaller sites like Network for Good focus on gathering people who are looking to incorporate philanthropy into their lives.

 Post Your Events and Invite Connections:

-Facebook and MySpace both have public calendars for you to advertise your events on.
+Facebook has public calendars for you to advertise your events on.
 Google has one as well.
 The advantage is the calendars get indexed in the search engines – just one more way for people to find your web site.

-Set up a blog on your web site and link it to your Facebook, MySpace, Twitter and Google accounts.
+Set up a blog on your website and link it to your Facebook, LinkedIn, Twitter, and Google accounts.
 This allows you to work once and spread the word in multiple places.
-There are automated software programs such as twitterfeed (www.twitterfeed.com) that send your post to twitter.
+There are automated software programs such as twitterfeed (www.twitterfeed.com) that send your post to Twitter.
 You can set up your Facebook account to have the status automatically update with your Twitter account.
-In addition you can use the Blog Networks or Blog RSS Feeder Applications to automatically import blog posts into your Facebook profile.
-I also use Ping.fm to blast out announcements to my Twitter, Facebook, MySpace and LinkedIn status lines.
+In addition, you can use the Blog Networks or Blog RSS Feeder Applications to automatically import blog posts into your Facebook profile.
+I also use Hootsuite to blast out announcements to my Twitter, Facebook, Instagram, and LinkedIn status lines.

 Let’s assume you have 100 friends on LinkedIn or Facebook.
 You send your message out to those 100 people.
 Those 100 people then send it to their friends, say another 1000 people.
 Those are 1000 people that you would have not been able to otherwise reach.
 That is what Social Networking is about.
 It will take an investment of time and energy to have it pay off, but it will pay off.